Can supervise: YES

 Lambert, H 2009, 'TRANSNATIONAL JUDICIAL DIALOGUE, HARMONIZATION AND THE COMMON EUROPEAN ASYLUM SYSTEM', INTERNATIONAL & COMPARATIVE LAW QUARTERLY, vol. 58, no. 3, pp. 519-543.View/Download from: UTS OPUS or Publisher's site

-Lambert, H, Messineo, F & Tiedemann, P 2008, 'Comparative perspectives of constitutional asylum in France, Italy, and Germany: Requiescat in pace?', Refugee Survey Quarterly, vol. 27, no. 3, pp. 16-32.View/Download from: Publisher's site
+Lambert, H, Messineo, F & Tiedemann, P 2008, 'Comparative perspectives of constitutional asylum in France, Italy, and Germany: Requiescat in pace?', Refugee Survey Quarterly, vol. 27, no. 3, pp. 16-32.View/Download from: UTS OPUS or Publisher's site

 Most countries provide asylum through domestic legislation, such as a statute incorporating the 1951 Convention Relating to the Status of Refugees.
 France, Italy, and Germany stand out as three of very few European countries specifically to guarantee a right of asylum in their national Constitutions.
 The origin, wording, and scope of these constitutional provisions vary, depending on historical factors specific to each country.
 This article examines the right of asylum guaranteed in the Constitutions of France, Italy, and Germany from a historical perspective.
 It discusses how this right has evolved in all three countries, especially in light of the Refugee Convention and recent European Asylum Legislation.
 It concludes that however unique and individual constitutional asylum has traditionally been regarded as in France, Italy, and Germany, international obligations and recent European commitments have absorbed its distinctiveness, making it a redundant, almost obsolete, concept. © UNHCR .
 All rights reserved.

-Lambert, H 2006, 'The EU asylum qualification directive, its impact on the jurisprudence of the united kingdom and international law', International and Comparative Law Quarterly, vol. 55, no. 1, pp. 161-192.View/Download from: Publisher's site
+Lambert, H 2006, 'The EU asylum qualification directive, its impact on the jurisprudence of the united kingdom and international law', International and Comparative Law Quarterly, vol. 55, no. 1, pp. 161-192.View/Download from: UTS OPUS or Publisher's site

 In April 2004, the Council of the European Union adopted a Directive on minimum standards for the qualification of foreigners as refugees and the content of the protection granted.
 This article discusses the likely impact of this Directive on the jurisprudence of the United Kingdom relating to asylum.
 It recognises that some provisions in the Directive could be used by the Member States as a way of lowering their existing standards.
 It also finds that in some places the Qualification Directive provides less in terms of protection than the Convention Relating to the Status of Refugees (or the European Convention on Human Rights) itself.
 This leads us to examine the relationship between EU law and international law, in particular in cases where the lowering of standard by a member state entails the violation of an international treaty, and the European Court of Justice is required to examine the legality of the Directive (and of national implementation measures) in light of international law.
 What is the relationship between the Qualification Directive and international law?
 Are the national courts and the European Court of Justice obliged to apply the Convention Relating to the Status of Refugees in cases of conflict between it and the Qualification Directive?
 This article answers these questions by drawing comparison with the relationship between EU law and the GATT WTO law.
 It finds that the doctrine of direct effect is going to be central to the relationship between the Qualification Directive and the Convention Relating to the Status of Refugees.
 It concludes by considering the function of the Convention Relating to the Status of Refugees following the entry into force of the Qualification Directive.

-Lambert, H 2005, 'The European convention on human rights and the protection of refugees: Limits and opportunities', Refugee Survey Quarterly, vol. 24, no. 2, pp. 39-55.View/Download from: Publisher's site
+Lambert, H 2005, 'The European convention on human rights and the protection of refugees: Limits and opportunities', Refugee Survey Quarterly, vol. 24, no. 2, pp. 39-55.View/Download from: UTS OPUS or Publisher's site

 Lambert, H 2001, 'The Conceptualisation of 'Persecution' by the House of Lords: Horvath v.
-Secretary of State for the Home Department', International Journal of Refugee Law, vol. 13, no. 1 and 2, pp. 16-31.View/Download from: Publisher's site
+Secretary of State for the Home Department', International Journal of Refugee Law, vol. 13, no. 1 and 2, pp. 16-31.View/Download from: UTS OPUS or Publisher's site

 On 24 June 1998, the Commission adopted two proposals for joint action on asylum matters, one concerning temporary protection of displaced persons, the other concerning solidarity in the reception and residence of beneficiaries of temporary protection.
 The principles laid down in the text of these joint actions offer a realistic, and to some extent satisfactory, solution to refugee protection in the Union.
 Notwithstanding the fact that certain issues remain unresolved amongst the Member States, it is likely that the bulk of the draft proposals will obtain political agreement during 1999.

-Lambert, H 1999, 'Protection against refoulement from Europe: Human rights law comes to the rescue', International and Comparative Law Quarterly, vol. 48, no. 3, pp. 515-544.View/Download from: Publisher's site
+Lambert, H 1999, 'Protection against refoulement from Europe: Human rights law comes to the rescue', International and Comparative Law Quarterly, vol. 48, no. 3, pp. 515-544.View/Download from: UTS OPUS or Publisher's site

-Lambert, H 1999, 'The European Court of Human Rights and the right of refugees and other persons in need of protection to family reunion', International Journal of Refugee Law, vol. 11, no. 3, pp. 427-450.View/Download from: Publisher's site
+Lambert, H 1999, 'The European Court of Human Rights and the right of refugees and other persons in need of protection to family reunion', International Journal of Refugee Law, vol. 11, no. 3, pp. 427-450.View/Download from: UTS OPUS or Publisher's site

 While article 8 of the European Convention on Human Rights (ECHR50) does not provide an absolute right for individuals, it does impose certain obligations on States.
 In any dispute arising under this article, the European Court of Human Rights must balance two sets of competing interests, the right of individuals to private and family life, on one hand, and the interests of the community, on the other.
 To this end, the Court applies certain general principles but its approach in respect of article 8 is surprising for its lack of any specific criteria.
 The Court distinguishes between cases of entry of non-citizens into the territory of a contracting State for family reunion purposes, and cases of removal or deportation, for example, as a consequence of criminal conviction, resulting in the break up of family life.
 In cases of entry, the Court's approach to whether it is reasonable to expect non-citizens to develop family life elsewhere is particularly restrictive.
 This is because it balances the applicant's right against the State's interest at the early stage of establishing an interference under article 8(1).
 As a result, no interference has yet been found by the Court in such cases.
 In cases of removal, on the other hand, the Court will usually balance the individual's rights against the community's interests at the later stage of considering whether or not the interference was 'necessary in a democratic society' under article 8(2).
 Recent cases suggest that the Court is now scrutinising more closely the seriousness of the offences committed by the non-citizen, and looking predominantly at elements of family life.
 This being the case, where a refugee or a person in need of protection has committed serious offences and can show no strong family ties in the country of residence, he or she may only be protected against removal under article 3 ECHR50.
 However, where the person in need of protection has not committed a serious offence, the balance of interest would ...